Mike McWherter

 Michael Ray McWherter is an American lawyer, businessman and politician from the state of Tennessee.
 He was the Democratic nominee for Governor of Tennessee in 2010.

 Early life, education and career

 The son of former Tennessee governor Ned McWherter, McWherter is a native of West Tennessee.
 He graduated from Union City High School, and planned on attending Rice University before changing his mind.
 McWherter earned his Bachelor of Arts and Juris Doctor from Vanderbilt University, after which he worked in private practice in Nashville.
 He later moved to Jackson to start his own business.

 McWherter operates the family's beer distribution business in Jackson.
 He is also the chairman of the board of First State Bank, headquartered in Union City, and serves on the board of directors for the Jackson Energy Authority.

 Political career

 Although he has never held elected office, McWherter made an attempt to challenge Republican U.S. Senator Lamar Alexander in the 2008 election.
-He opted out over fund raising concerns and an intense campaign season.
+He opted out over fundraising concerns and an intense campaign season.